Gazprom tightens gas squeeze on France's Engie | Headlines

 - Russian Federation

-Russia's Gazprom will reduce gas deliveries to Engie from Tuesday in a dispute over contracts, the French utility said, deepening winter energy supply concerns.
-Europe is already on notice that Gazprom will shut off the Nord Stream 1 gas pipeline to Germany from Aug 31 to Sept 2 for maintenance and there is some concern that Moscow, which has already cut the pipeline's supply to just 20% of capacity, may step up pressure by delaying the restart.
+Russia's Gazprom will further squeeze gas deliveries to Engie, one its main European utilities, from Tuesday in a dispute over contracts, deepening concerns about Europe's winter energy supply.
+Europe is already on notice that Gazprom will shut off the Nord Stream 1 gas pipeline to Germany from Aug.
+31 to Sept.
+2 for maintenance, and there is some concern that Moscow, which has cut the pipeline's supply to just 20% of capacity, may step up pressure by delaying the restart.

-In its statement, Engie gave no details on the nature of the dispute between it and Gazprom over the application of contracts.
-Gazprom did not immediately respond to a Reuters request for comment.
+In its statement, Engie, which holds a 9% stake in Nord Stream, gave no details on the nature of its dispute with Gazprom over the application of contracts.
+Gazprom did not respond to questions from Reuters, including whether the additional cut to deliveries was linked to the Nord Stream 1 shutdown.

-Engie's deliveries from Gazprom have already decreased substantially since the beginning of war in Ukraine in February, with recent monthly supply of 1.5 terawatt-hours (TWh), the utility said.
-In 2021, Gazprom supplied 121 TWh of gas to Engie, or 20% of its total procurement, according to analysts at Morningstar.

 "Engie had already secured the volumes necessary to meet its commitments towards its customers and its own requirements, and put in place several measures to significantly reduce any direct financial and physical impacts that could result from an interruption to gas supplies by Gazprom," the statement said.
 Russia's disruption and reduction in supply has sent gas prices soaring and forced European governments to scramble for alternative supply ahead of the winter.